Marus, Safad

-History
+History and archaeology

 Archaeology

 In 1875, Victor Guérin found major ruins here.
 He described the place as a destroyed Arab village.

 In 1881 the PEF's Survey of Western Palestine found here: "Modern and ancient ruins; a spring in a rock-cut cave, ancient foundations of good-sized stones; the foundations of a small rectangular building to the west of the eastern portion of the ruin.
 Some rock-cut tombs and many caves in hills around."

 Starting in 1981 Zvi Ilan excavated in sites next to the 20th century village in different directions.
 Excavations revealed signs of a long-standing community, and Jewish presence at some periods.
 An ancient synagogue built in the late 4th or early 5th century, and a related Beth midrash of the 7th century, a cache of coins ranging from the 5th to 9th centuries, a necropolis partly of the 1st century CE, and sherds from Roman to early Ottoman period.
 There are remains of a defensive wall of large stones, and a hewn moat.

 Written sources

-Classic era
+Classical era

 Based on the archaeological findings and the name Marus, archaeologist Zvi Ilan suggested Marus is to be identified with the town Meroth.
-Meroth (Μηρωθ) is mentioned by Josephus as a border town between Jewish Galilee and Tyre in the First Jewish–Roman War, and a place fortified early in the war.
+Meroth (Μηρωθ) is mentioned by Josephus as a border town between Jewish Galilee and Tyre in the First Jewish–Roman War, and a place he fortified early in the war.
 Previous suggestions as to its location included Maroun al-Ras, and Meiron, which show less archaeological parallels.
 The name possibly derives from מערות (Me'arot, caves).

-Middle ages
+Middle Ages

 Marus is probably mentioned in a Samaritan medieval manuscript, again as the border of Tyre, and in a pilgrimage guide of the 14th century.

 Ottoman era

 In 1596, Marus was part of the Ottoman Empire, a village in the nahiya (subdistrict) of Jira under the liwa' ("district") of Safad, with a population of 176.
 It paid taxes on a number of crops, including wheat, barley, and fruits as well as on goats.
 All the villagers were Muslim.

 In the second half of the 19th century Algerian followers of Abdelkader El Djezairi have been defeated by the French in Algeria, and sought refuge in another part of the Ottoman Empire.
-They were given lands in various locations in Ottoman Syria, including Marus, and the close by Dayshum, Ammuqa, Al-Husayniyya and Tulayl.
+They were given lands in various locations in Ottoman Syria, including Marus, and the close by Dayshum, Ammuqa, Al-Husayniyya, and Tulayl.